hapax/hapax.github.io/assets/donut.md

 There a sneaky math factoid we can use: you can embed a torus in *four* spatial dimensions in such a way that it is not only constant curvature, but flat.
-This would seem, them to naturally combine both flat earthism and donut earthism!
+This naturally combines both flat earthism and donut earthism!
-I'll demonstrate in an elementary way how this works below.
+I'll demonstrate how the construction works in an elementary way below.
-Obviously, we only see three dimensions, not four, so I will talk about a way to localize physics to a three-dimensional "braneworld", which also helps explain the weakness of gravity.
+An obvious objection is that we only see three dimensions, not four, so I will talk about a way to localize physics to a three-dimensional "braneworld".
+This also helps explain the weakness of gravity.
 I'll end with some more serious objections which, to my mind, decisively rule out the possibility we live in a flat, toroidal braneworld.